meghanamadineni/Gossip-and-PushSum-Protocols/README.md

 Meghana Madineni (91978425) & Amrutha Chowdary Alaparthy (66905246)

 ### Working:
-  project2 takes the arguments (numberOfNodes, topology, algorithm).
+  This project takes the arguments (numberOfNodes, topology, algorithm).

-  we start the Genservers same as the numberOfNodes.
+  We start the Genservers same as the numberOfNodes.

   According to the topology given as input we modify the neighbours list of the node.